Carbon-Twelve-C12/supernova/README.md

 - **Block Storage**: Developed efficient block persistence with integrity verification and organized file management
 - **Bloom Filters**: Implemented for fast membership testing of UTXOs and transactions
 - **Backup System**: Created incremental backup system with data integrity verification

-The project is now moving into Phase 2 focusing on networking, transaction propagation, and peer-to-peer communication.

 ## Contributing